Tech-at-DU/ACS-3310-Lab-2/README.md

 ## Definition of Done

-You are finished when:

-- all tests pass
+- all tests pass when you run `npm test`
-- the project compiles with `npm run build`
+- the project compiles with no TypeScript errors using `npm run build`
 - your code is pushed to GitHub

 ---